-This is a comprehensive guide to help you find someone to date when you’re a gamer.
+This is a comprehensive guide to help you find someone to date when you’re a gamer in 2022.

 Dating for gamers can be hard since many gamers have psychological traits that are not conducive to finding a partner.
 They tend to be introverted and logical-minded.
 The best thing they could do to find a partner is to be more sociable and learn how to appeal to people’s emotions.

 This guide will explain how to do this, while also sharing a host of other dating tips that gamers may specifically appreciate.

 How to Push Yourself to Meet People When You’re an Introvert